STF1998/Desk20/report/conclusion.md

 - Interactivity - portal personalisation, feedback and loyalty.
 - Functionality - speed, security, browser compatability and web/mobile compatability.

-With pre-planned ethical analysis and approval, we would have liked to include the following in future evaluative technqiues:

-#### Questionaires

-If we had the time and resources, we would have liked to undertake comprehensive questionaires.
-These would have been used to evaluate user pathways and UX impressions with a focus on collecting data from a wide range of demographics, including students and working professionals.

-These questionaires are perfect for collecting a broad range of qualitative and quantitative data with diverse demographic and user opinions.
-Questionaires are a great opportunity to ask a range of closed and open questions.

-#### Interviews

-We'd also like to organise one-to-one interview with potential end-users to underatnd their opinions regarding user flows and the design of Flocus.

-Due to the nature of interviews, the interviewer is able to ask direct questions about the usability and how users interact with Flocus.
-We would have followed a semi-structured framework to ensure we collect the required data however explore opinions as they come up in the interviews.
-Questionairres allow for a more structured data collection.
-These combined technqiues allow for collection and analysis of diverse qualitative and quantitaive data.

-Other areas to explore for future work:

-- Controlled experiments - Flocus team compare user's interaction with Flocus and it's close competitiors.
-- Automated usability tools - with further knowledge and experience we would have liked to integrate useful plugins, such as bugsnag and hotjar, and use tools such as USEful to auotmate testing of the usability.

 ## Summary

 Overall, we have really enjoyed working as a team to build this special project.
 It has been great to build a tool that is useful to students like ourselves but also raise awareness for a big issue in water accessibility.